AmjadAzward/LMS-Usage-/README.md

 # LMS-Usage-

-A statistical research on LMS (Learning Management System) usage.
+A Statistical research on LMS (Learning Management System) usage.

-## 📊 Dataset
+##  Dataset

 The Excel document used to analyze the collected data is available in repository

-# 📈 Statistical Analysis in Excel
+#  Statistical Analysis in Excel

 This section explains how to perform **Descriptive Statistics**, **Correlation**, **Regression**, and **T-Test** using **Microsoft Excel** with the **Data Analysis ToolPak**.

 ---

-## ✅ 0.
-Enable Data Analysis ToolPak
+##  1. Enable Data Analysis ToolPak

 1. Go to **File** → **Options**
 2. Select **Add-ins**